Prime rib is one of those steaks that you want to eat when it is pink and juicy. The challenge is to not lose that when you reheat it.

 According to the UDSA, you want to bring it up to at least 165°F for safe reheating.
 The slower you reheat it the juicier your prime rib is going to be.

-In case you are wondering how long does steak last in the fridge, I have you covered!
+In case you are wondering how long steak lasts in the fridge, I have you covered!
 I go over everything there is to know all in one post.

 Reheating leftover prime rib in the oven is going to bring you back mouth-watering prime rib and steal the show all over again.